M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Investigation of Open Words

-We analyze that it is because open words with lower similarities to the closed-set classes could result in regularized predictions.
-The probabilities on the open words are clearly different from those on the closed-set classes.
+According to the above experimental results, open words with lower similarities to the closed-set classes could result in regularized predictions, and the probabilities on the open words are clearly different from those on the closed-set classes.
 By this, the closed-set images are predicted with extremely high probabilities, while the probabilities on the open words are quite low.
 On the contrary, open words with high similarities to the closed-set classes would result in confusion predictions, as the probabilities on the open words and closed-set classes are similar.
-As a result, the prompts could still select words similar to the closed-set classes, even exactly the closed-set classes, as the final predictions, causing the unsatisfaction in mitigating the label bias. \emph{The observation further proves that in practical applications of the proposed M-Tuning, we do not need to know the true names of open-set data.
-The only thing we need to do is to select open words less similar to the closed-set classes.}
+As a result, the prompts could still select words similar to the closed-set classes, even exactly the closed-set classes, as the final predictions, causing the unsatisfaction in mitigating the label bias. \emph{The observation further proves that in practical applications of the proposed M-Tuning, we do not need to know the true names of open-set data.}

-Moreover, based on the above observation, \textit{our method is thus proved to be not only applicable with the assistance of the WordNet}.
+Moreover, based on the above experiments, \textit{our method is thus proved to be not only applicable with the assistance of the WordNet}.
 To simulate the open-set scenario, a database containing lots of words, e.g., the WordNet, is expected for us to select words and expand the label set in M-Tuning.
-It may also work when we use other databases, because the performance is validated to be related to the similarities between the open words and the closed-set classes.
+It may also work when we use other databases, because \textit{the performance is validated to be related to the similarities between the open words and the closed-set classes}.
+A general principle is concluded that selecting open words with lower semantic similarity to the closed-set classes could lead the better performance.